metaborg/devenv/README.md

 The non-master branches of devenv are [automatically built with our build farm](https://buildfarm.metaborg.org/view/Spoofax-PIE/job/metaborg/job/devenv/).
 Whenever a repository that devenv includes/updates has changed, the build for devenv is triggered automatically.

+This repository can also be built on-demand on GitHub actions by [manually running the build workflow](https://github.com/metaborg/devenv/actions/workflows/build.yml).
+This is useful to test on different operating systems.

 ## Working with Spoofax 2 projects